mit-han-lab/torchquantum/docs/source/index.rst

 👋 Welcome
 =========

-- What it is doing
+- What does it do
 Quantum simulation framework based on PyTorch.
 It supports statevector simulation and pulse simulation (coming soon) on GPUs.
 It can scale up to the simulation of 25+ qubits with multiple GPUs.